Make Your Own Housecleaning Products

 Fabric Softener

-These ideas should save you money and put your mind at ease about using too many chemicals.
-Please feel free to comment with your own recipes or share the results if you've tried any of these.
+These ideas will save you money and put your mind at ease about using too many chemicals.